cerebral/repo-cooker/README.md

 [![Test status][gh-actions-test-image]][gh-actions-url]
 [![Release status][gh-actions-release-image]][gh-actions-url]

-This is a tool for monorepo management and publishing, now with vscode extension support !
+This is a tool for monorepo management and publishing.

-Repo-cooker helps running commands in all projects, linking binaries to run commands in directories and supports auto-semver versionning based on commits since last release (commitizen type).
+Repo-cooker helps running commands in all projects, linking binaries to run commands in directories and supports auto-semver versioning based on commits since last release (commitizen type).

 There is no pre-required monorepo style or folder structure.